SafeKit User's Guide

 Server 1 (PRIM) runs the application.

 When Server 1 fails, Server 2 takes over.
-SafeKit switches the cluster’s virtual IP address and restarts the application automatically on Server 2.
-The application finds the files replicated by SafeKit in the identical state they were when Server 1 failed, thanks to the synchronous replication.
-The application continues to run on Server 2, locally modifying its files, which are no longer replicated to Server 1.
+SafeKit switches the virtual IP address and restarts the application automatically on Server 2.
+The application finds the files replicated by SafeKit up-to-date on Server 2, thanks to the synchronous replication between Server 1 and Server 2.
+The application continues to run on Server 2 by locally modifying its files that are no longer replicated to Server 1.

 The switch-over time is equal to the fault-detection time (set to 30 seconds by default) plus the application start-up time.
 Unlike disk replication solutions, there is no delay for remounting file systems and running recovery procedures.

 Failback involves restarting Server 1 after fixing the problem that caused it to fail.
-SafeKit automatically resynchronizes the files, updating only the files that were modified on Server 2 while Server 1 was stopped.
+SafeKit automatically resynchronizes the files, updating only the files modified on Server 2 while Server 1 was halted.

-This reintegration takes place without disturbing the applications, which can continue to run on Server 2.
-This is a major feature that differentiates SafeKit from other solutions, which require you to stop the applications on Server 2 to resynchronize Server 1.
+This automatic reintegration takes place without stopping the application, which can continue running on Server 2.
+This is a major feature that differentiates SafeKit from other solutions, which require manual operations to reintegrate Server 1 in the cluster.

-If the administrator wants to run the application on Server 1, he/she can execute a swap command either manually at an appropriate time, or automatically through configuration.
+If administrators want the application to run on Server 1, they can execute a ‘Stop/Start’ command on the PRIM server either through the console at the appropriate time or automatically by configuring a default primary server.

 There is a significant difference between synchronous replication, as offered by the SafeKit mirror solution, and asynchronous replication traditionally offered by other file replication solutions.